Skip to content

 All concession details must match the client’s declaration on their concession claim form.

-To keep the benefit of this AFAD exemption in full, the acquirer must:
+To keep the benefit of the AFAD exemption in full, they must not:

 Find out more about concessions and exemptions for transfer duty.